-Led by Associate Professor Christopher Davey, this program focuses on learning and understanding more about depression in young people and how best to treat it.
+Previously led by Professor Christopher Davey, this program focuses on learning and understanding more about depression in young people and how best to treat it.

-Led by Dr Christopher Davey, this program focuses on learning and understanding more about depression in young people and how best to treat it.
+Previously led by Professor Christopher Davey, this program focuses on learning and understanding more about depression in young people and how best to treat it.
 Depression causes the highest burden of any illness - physical or mental - in young people.
 The program is involved in two large treatment trials looking at the use of antidepressant and anti-inflammatory medications alongside cognitive behaviour therapy.
 Researchers are also examining brain processes underlying depression and its treatment.

 Our current projects include: